 sudo yum update

-Although we recommend that you update all the MySQL components at the same time, you can also update only a specific component.
-You can use the following command to list all the installed packages for the MySQL components, which can all be updated with the MySQL Yum repository:
+You can also update only a specific component.
+Use the following command to list all the installed packages for the MySQL components (for dnf-enabled systems, replace yum in the command with dnf):

 sudo yum list installed | grep "^mysql"

 After identifying the package name of the component of your